jonasschultemattler/nano/README.md

 - Certain tasks on massive data as in molecular biology require data sketching.
 - With a bit of randomness measures of distinct elements in a set become tractable for big data.
-- Especially, relying proximity measures that require pairwise comparisons.
+- Especially, relying proximity measures that require pairwise comparison.